freenas/freenas-docs/userguide/storage.rst

 .. note:: When using disks of differing sizes, the volume is limited by the size of the smallest disk.
-For this reason, it is recommended to instead use "Volume Manager" with same-size disks.
+For this reason, it is recommended to instead use :guilabel:`Volume Manager` with same-size disks.

 :numref:`Figure %s <zfs_create_nonopt_vol_fig>`
-shows the "Manual Setup" screen and
-:numref:`Table %s <zfs_manual_opts_tab>`
+shows the :guilabel:`Manual Setup` screen and :numref:`Table %s <zfs_manual_opts_tab>`
 summarizes the available options.